owenjonesuob/owenjonesuob.github.io/_posts/2021-01-30-multiple-names-for-datasets-in-r-packages.md

 Note the `object 'diamonds' not found`!

-This is because datasets aren't like other R objects; as [r-pkgs](https://r-pkgs.org/data.html#documenting-data) puts it,
+This is because datasets aren't like other R objects: as [r-pkgs](https://r-pkgs.org/data.html#documenting-data) puts it,

 > Objects in data/ are always effectively exported (**they use a slightly different mechanism than NAMESPACE but the details are not important**).